 The Training for Peace (TfP) Programme at ACCORD, in partnership with the African Union (AU) and United Nations (UN), held a consultation on the Review of Civilian Capacities for Peace Operations in Addis Ababa, Ethiopia on 08 December 2010.

-At the forefront of this Regional Consultation was Mr Jean-Marie Guéhenno, former Under-Secretary General for Peacekeeping Operations.
+At the forefront of this Regional Consultation was Mr Jean-Marie Guéhenno, former Under-Secretary-General for Peacekeeping Operations.
 Mr Guéhenno has been appointed Chair of the Senior Advisory Group for the Review of International Civilian Capacities for Peacebuilding.
-The Group’s main aim is to improve international response to countries emerging from conflict thorough the use of combining civilian forces at regional, national and international level.
+The Group’s main aim is to improve the international response to countries emerging from conflict through the use of combining civilian forces at regional, national and international level.